 From 5-9PM during the festival, you’ll find these lanterns made of snow along the canal and in other parts of the city.
 They pack snow and a little water on the insides of a bucket and dump it out to create these hollow snow lanterns with candles inside.
 You’ll see more of them below.

 Isn’t it beautiful?
 On top of snow lanterns on either side of the path, they float candles in small buoys on the water as well.
 The Otaru Snow Light Path Festival is held every February and lasts for ten days.
+If you have a particular interest in Japanese festivals, then you can check out 2Camels for a list of festivals throughout Japan.

 A better look at the snow lanterns.
 They’re fragile and melt from the heat of the candles so festival workers are constantly making new ones.